 If you or your partner have experienced sex or abuse-related trauma, be mindful that the beginning of your sexual relationship may be slower than you might have expected.
+Remember that your partner didn't choose to experience sexual trauma.
 Be supportive of and sensitive towards one another and each individual's needs and struggles related to sexual trauma.